TOAST-DOCS/Compute-Instance/en/component-guide.md

 #### 1. Set SQL Certification Mode

-The default certification mode of the server is set with"**Windows Certification Mode**".
+The default certification mode of the server is set with "**Windows Certification Mode**".
 To use Microsoft SQL database account, the mode must be changed to SQL Certification Mode.

 Execute Microsoft SQL Server Management Studio and associate to an object under the instance name.